RfidResearchGroup/proxmark3/README.md

 ##Straight from the CHANGELOG
 =============================
+  - 'analyse lcr' - added a new main command group,  to help analysing bytes & bits & nibbles. (iceman)
   - 'lf nedap' - added identification of a NEDAP tag. (iceman)
   - 'lf viking clone' - fixed a bug. (iceman)
   - Added bitsliced bruteforce solver in 'hf mf hardnested' (aczid)